UA-Rocket-Lab/shimco-rocket/image-capture/README.md

 # SHIMCOcamera
-camera

-Procedure for taking a picture (or 10)
+## Procedure for Taking a Picture (or 10)

-(1) plug power supply into camera
+1. Plug the power supply into the camera.
-(2) plug camera into computer
+2. Plug the camera into the computer.
-(3) turn on power supply
+3. Turn on the power supply.
-(4) open software
+4. Open the software.
-(5) Change settings (easy to do on the GUI) and click APPLY (6) Go to processing tab and enable background subtraction + grab background if desired (7) Set # of Frames, Set Filesplit to 1, TURN ON SAVING!
+5. Change settings (easy to do on the GUI) and click **APPLY**.
+6. Go to the **Processing** tab:
+   - Enable **Background Subtraction**.
+   - Grab a background if desired.
+7. Set the following:
+   - **# of Frames**
+   - **Filesplit** to 1
+   - **TURN ON SAVING!**
-(8) Go back to camera settings and start acquisition
+8. Go back to camera settings and start acquisition.

+---

+## Tools and Resources

+- **OptimizedGUIwithPIXIS_PICAM.py**:
+  A GUI for connecting to a PIXIS camera to take pictures.

+- **OptimizedQthreadGUI.py**:
-OptimizedGUIwithPIXIS_PICAM.py is a GUI which can be connected to a PIXIS camera to take pictures.
-OptimizedQthreadGUI.py is a demonstration GUI which can randomly generate "images" for testing out the GUI functionality outside from the lab.
+  A demonstration GUI that can randomly generate "images" for testing GUI functionality outside the lab.

+- **Visualizations Jupyter Notebook** (in the **Image Analysis** folder):
-The "visualizations" Jupyter Notebook, in the Image Analysis folder, contains several visualizations of Images taken by the Camera, some of which are works in progress.
+  Contains several visualizations of images taken by the camera.
+Some visualizations are works in progress.

+- **PIXIS_PICAM Initialization File**:
-The PIXIS_PICAM initialization file sets starting PIXIS camera parameters and imports necessary packages for working with it.
+  Sets initial PIXIS camera parameters and imports necessary packages.

+- **Archive**:
-The archive contains scrapped previous ideas that we still may find useful.
+  Contains scrapped previous ideas that may still prove useful.

+---

-LAST UPDATED 1/8/25
+**Last Updated:** 1/8/25